dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

    .. image:: images/image12.PNG

-6. We now need to turn on the **Trust XFF Header** feature in the policy.
+6. We now need to tell ASM to trust the XFF header by turning on the **Trust XFF Header** feature in the policy.
 Navigate to **Application Security > Policy > Policy Properties** and hit the dropdown for **Advanced View**.
 You can now check the box to **Trust XFF Header** and click **Save** then **Apply Policy**

 .. image:: images/image15.PNG

 ..
 NOTE:: Regarding Trust XFF - you would do this if ASM is deployed behind an internal or other trusted proxy.
 Then, the system uses the IP address that initiated the connection to the proxy instead of the internal proxy’s IP address.
 This option is useful for logging, web scraping, anomaly detection, and the geolocation feature.

-You should not configure trusted XFF headers if you think the HTTP header may be spoofed, or crafted, by a malicious client.
+**You should not configure trusted XFF headers if you think the HTTP header may be spoofed, or crafted, by a malicious client.**

 #.
 Open a new **Google Chrome Private Browsing** window and connect to